-There are estimated to be approximately 700 children diagnosed with high-risk NB in the United States each year (American Cancer Society, 2021: Key Statistics about Neuroblastoma).
+It is estimated that approximately 700-800 children are diagnosed with HR NB in the United States each year (American Cancer Society, 2021: Key Statistics about Neuroblastoma).
 We believe the European market is at least one and a half times the size of the U.S. market and that there are approximately 1,050 patients diagnosed with high-risk NB in Europe each year.
-We believe the current addressable market for DANYELZA consists of approximately 960 new front-line high-risk NB patients each year and 675 primary or second-line eligible R/R NB pediatric patients each year, representing approximately 40% of all pediatric patients diagnosed with NB in the United States and Europe, combined.
-Moreover, based on the protocol we have developed with MSK, between treatment and maintenance therapy, we believe that typically patients will receive five to ten treatment cycles of DANYELZA, each cycle consisting of three doses.
+We believe the current addressable market for DANYELZA consists of approximately 960 new front-line HR NB patients each year and 675 primary or second-line eligible R/R NB pediatric patients each year, representing approximately 40% of all pediatric patients diagnosed with NB in the United States and Europe, combined.
+Moreover, based on the protocol we have developed with MSK, between treatment and maintenance therapy, we believe that typically patients will receive five to ten treatment cycles of DANYELZA, with each cycle consisting of three doses.